Women in government: Local representation

-A 2003 survey conducted by United Cities and Local Governments (UCLG), a global network supporting inclusive local governments, found that the average proportion of women in local council was 15%.
-In leadership positions, the proportion of women was lower: for instance, 5% of mayors of Latin American municipalities are women.
+According to UN Women, in 2025, women made up 35.6% of local governments worldwide.
+This is a significant increase from 2003, when a survey conducted by United Cities and Local Governments (UCLG), a global network supporting inclusive local governments, found that the average proportion of women in local councils was 15%.
+However, progress has been relatively stagnant since 2020.
+Notably, three countries have achieved gender parity, and 22 others report more than 40% female representation in these bodies.
+Despite these advances, substantial regional variations exist: representation is as high as 41% in Central and Southern Asia, but falls to just 20% in Western Asia and Northern Africa.
+This disparity underscores the diverse challenges and varying degrees of progress in promoting women's participation in local governance globally.

+In leadership positions, the proportion of women was lower: In 2025, less than 15% of the world's mayors were women.
+However, women lead several of the world's largest cities, including Yoriko Koike, governor of Tokyo; Rekha Gupta, chief minister of Delhi; and Clara Brugada, head of government of Mexico City.
+In May 2024, of US cities with populations over 30,000, 26.8% of mayors are women.

 There has been an increasing focus on women's representation at a local level.
 Most of this research is focused on developing countries.
 Governmental decentralization often results in local government structures that are more open to the participation of women, both as elected local councilors and as the clients of local government services.

 According to a comparative study of women in local governments in East Asia and the Pacific, women have been more successful in reaching decision-making position in local governments than at the national level.
 Local governments tend to be more accessible and have more available positions.
-Also, women's role in local governments may be more accepted because they are seen as an extension of their involvement in the community.
+Also, women's role in local governments may be more accepted because it is seen as an extension of their involvement in the community.

-Women's representation in local deliberative bodies averages 35.5% across 141 countries.
-Notably, three countries have achieved gender parity, and 22 others report more than 40% female representation in these bodies.
-Despite these advances, substantial regional variations exist: representation is as high as 41% in Central and Southern Asia, but falls to just 20% in Western Asia and Northern Africa.
-This disparity underscores the diverse challenges and varying degrees of progress in promoting women's participation in local governance globally.

 Regime type

-Democracies on average have twice the share of women in cabinet compared to autocracies.
+Democracies on average have twice the share of women in cabinets compared to autocracies.
 In authoritarian systems of government, rulers have relatively weak incentives to appoint women to cabinet positions.
 Rather, authoritarian rulers have greater incentives to appoint loyal individuals to the cabinet in order to increase their chance of survival and decrease the risk of coups and revolutions.
 In democracies, leaders are incentivized to appoint cabinet positions that will help them win re-election.

+Unstable and anti-democracy regimes can be a threat to women's political advancement: "These gains can be easily rolled back when regimes change.
+The failure to make the private sphere part of political contestation diminishes the power of formal democratic rights and limits solutions to gender inequality".